binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 ### It's Just the Cleaner {#people-countermeasures-its-just-the-cleaner}
 ![](images/ThreatTags/PreventionVERYEASY.png)

 1. Think.
 Respect your workers.
-Provide them with visibility as to who is allowed access where and when.
+Provide them with visibility as to who is allowed access where and when
-2. Train your workers.
+2. Train your workers
 3. Test them.
 Send random people in without telling your workers and see what happens.
-Adjust your training to suit.
+Adjust your training to suit

 ### Emulating Targets Mannerisms
 ![](images/ThreatTags/PreventionDIFFICULT.png)